 - Connect with your colleagues for professional development webinars.

-Practice presenting online.
-Students can set up practice presentations in their student Groups.
+- Practice presenting online.
+Students can set up practice presentations in for Groups.

-- Invite special guests to your classroom by adding them as a student or observer to your course.
+- Invite special guests to your classroom by adding them as a student or observer.

-- Broadcast a live event or lecture to the students that can’t be onsite.
+- Broadcast a live event or lecture for those that can’t be onsite.

-Record your conferences so students can view them at a later date.
+- Record your conferences for viewing at a later date.

 Follet Discover allows faculty to peruse course materials, including textbook information, directly from Canvas.
 The Follet Discover integration for Canvas streamlines text adoption workflow by allowing faculty to find and select to submit to the bookstore for adoption.
 Follet Discover is accessible from Canvas’s global navigation and under each user’s personal settings page.